khowling/aks-deploy-arm/README.md

 Install the latest version of the helm client, detailed here: https://helm.sh/docs/using_helm/#installing-the-helm-client

-NOTE: If the powerapp indicates you will be using provisional features, ensure you follow these additional instructions:
+NOTE: If the app indicates you will be using provisional features, ensure you follow these additional instructions:

 https://docs.microsoft.com/en-us/azure/aks/availability-zones#register-feature-flags-for-your-subscription